omnibenchmark-renku/contributed-project-templates/omnibench-processing/README.md

 {% endif %}
 ## Dataset template

-Template to add a dataset to an omnibenchmark project.
-For each dataset that you have, **one dedicated repository** has to be created from this template to upload the data on the renku system.
+Template to process raw dataset from omnibenchmark projects.
+The template assumes that you uploaded dataset to Renku using the [`omnibench_dataset`](https://github.com/ansonrel/contributed-project-templates/tree/main/omnibench-dataset) template or similar project.

+This template explains how to import the desired datasets and process them uniformly before passing them to the methods.
+As an example, this template shows how to perform normalization, HVG, PCA, TSNE, UMAP on a dummy dataset of the same style as for the `omnibench_dataset`.

-## Steps to add your own data to omnibenchmark on Renku
+## Steps to process your omnibenchmark data

 ### 1. Initialize your new project